finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 # Roadmap

 ## Minimum Viable Product (CGS v1)
-- Fix: Plugin errors for JSON.net and sharpziplib
+- Fix: card search enum layout
-- Fix: Red highlight that warns when a card will be discarded does not appear consistently
+- Fix: On mobile data, error when going back to main menu
 - Fix: Cards in *Play Mode* are occasionally unnecessarily added to discard
 - Fix: No indication of when a deck is shuffled in *Play Mode*s
 - Fix: CGS appears unresponsive when loading a deck in *Play Mode*